ArkEcosystem/core/UPGRADE.md

 ### Upgrade from Core 2.0.\* to 2.1.0

--   Remove `"@arkecosystem/core-config": {},` from the `~/.core/config/plugins.js` file.
+-   Run `yarn run upgrade` from the root of the repository.

--   Rename `@arkecosystem/core-transaction-pool-mem` to `@arkecosystem/core-transaction-pool` in the `~/.core/config/plugins.js` file.
+-   Remove `"@arkecosystem/core-config": {},` from the `~/.config/ark-core/<network>/plugins.js` file.

--   Remove the `~/.core/config/network.json` file.
+-   Rename `@arkecosystem/core-transaction-pool-mem` to `@arkecosystem/core-transaction-pool` in the `~/.config/ark-core/<network>/plugins.js` file.

--   If you have been using custom dynamic fees open the `~/.core/config/plugins.js` file and locate the `@arkecosystem/core-transaction-pool` plugin.
+-   If you have been using custom dynamic fees open the `~/.config/ark-core/<network>/plugins.js` file and locate the `@arkecosystem/core-transaction-pool` plugin.
 Add below code to it and enter your desired values.

     ```js
     dynamicFees: {